emirdero/spot/README.md

 - Worker-style multithreading
 - Zero dependencies
 - \<500 lines of code.
 Easy to audit and extend
+- Middleware
-- Supports middleware, static file folder
+- Static file folder
 - Easy to use
 - No unwraps